isselab/HAnS-LSP/Userstudy/easelab-datasetsnake-HAnSLSP/README.md

 ![alt tag](./guide/name-suggestion2.png)

-- Definition: while in a code file (e.g. Window.java), right click on the feature's name written between [..] -> Go to -> definition. this will show you where the feature has been defined
+- Definition: while in a code file (e.g. Window.java), right click on the feature's name written between [...] -> Go to -> definition. this will show you where the feature has been defined
+(IMPORTANT: Calling Definition when in the ".feature-model" file results in VS Code calling the reference method instead)

 ![alt tag](./guide/definition.png)

 - Reference: while in .feature-model file, right click on the feature name -> GO to -> reference.
-The user will then be able to see where this feature has been annotated in the opened files.
+The user will then see where this feature has been annotated in the all files that belongs to the feature model.

 ![alt tag](./guide/reference.png)